Sussex Funeral Servic Read more [...]

 - Skilled in the needs of all ethnic groups.

 - Same-sex funeral director to lay out the person who has died if you wish.
-Sallie often looks after the people in their care.
+Sallie looks after the people in their care.

 - Premises light, airy and completely un-gloomy, all freshly refurbished.